Kicksecure/usability-misc/README.md

 Creates user "user" if it does not already exist.

+Creates folders /home/user/Downloads and /home/user/Pictures.

 Adds user "user" to group libvirt as well as to group kvm.

 Ships a file /etc/sudoers.d/user-passwordless that contains comments and "#user   ALL=(ALL:ALL) NOPASSWD:ALL".
 Lets user "user" easily run all commands without password.
 Disabled (out commented) by default.

+Simplifies running OpenVPN as unprivileged user.

+Ships a FoxyProxy add-on configuration file for use with Tor Browser

 Process configuration folder /etc/audit/rules.d/ by default if auditd is installed.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)

+# Manual Page #

+See also `man` folder for more information.

 # Generic Readme #
 ## Readme Version ##